Eating the Canyon Ranch Way

-At Canyon Ranch, we believe that true healthy eating—the kind that you can sustain over a lifetime—is about adopting habits that allow you to appreciate food and enjoy eating, while also putting nutritious options on your plate.
+At Canyon Ranch, we believe that true healthy eating—the kind that you can sustain over a lifetime—is about adopting habits that allow you to appreciate food and enjoy eating while putting nutritious options on your plate.

-But healthy eating is about a lot more than just dropping down a size or warding off disease.
-Meals are also an opportunity to nourish our bodies and minds, connect with ourselves and our loved ones, appreciate the bounty of nature and excite our senses – all vital components to a happy, healthy life.
+Healthy eating encompasses more than dropping down a size, lowering cholesterol or boosting your immune system.
+Meals are also an opportunity to nourish mind and body, connect with loved ones, appreciate the bounty of nature and excite your senses – all vital components to a happy, healthy life.

 You may be able to forgo a beloved food for a while, but eventually you’re likely to succumb to your cravings and overdo it.
 Then comes the inevitable guilt from having fallen off the wagon.
 A better approach?
 You guessed it: moderation.

 While you can have a little bit of nearly all foods (we’ll never be on board with heart-clogging trans fats, for example), “little” is the operative term when it comes to high-calorie foods.
-In the Canyon Ranch dining rooms, dessert courses are around 150 calories.
-All of the recipes for desserts on our website hover around this number for a single serving to help you pull this off at home, and we also offer some smart recipe swaps for home cooking.
+In the Canyon Ranch dining venues, dessert courses are around 150 calories.
+All the dessert recipes on our website hover around this number for a single serving to help you pull this off at home, too.

-Simply put, the best way to keep calorie counts down is to keep portions small—and this goes for any high-calorie food, not just sweets—and stay vigilant about not letting your serving sizes creep up over time.
-The trick is fill up your plate with nutrient-dense choices, like vegetables and whole grains, instead of calorie-dense options, like dessert and cheese.
+Simply put, the best way to keep calorie counts down is to keep portions small.
+This goes for any high-calorie food, not just sweets—stay vigilant about not letting your serving sizes creep up over time.
+The trick is to fill up your plate with choices like vegetables and whole grains, instead of high-calorie options like dessert and cheese.
 Make the nutrient-dense choices the stars of your meals and snacks, with French fries, rib eyes and chocolate cake playing much smaller, supporting roles for special occasions.

 Be More Experimental

-“If you want eating to be satisfying, you should have foods you enjoy,” Majchrzak says.
-“But also be open to trying new things, because you might be pleasantly surprised.”
+Eat foods you enjoy while staying open to new things, because you might be pleasantly surprised.
 So you’ve never loved beets.
 Or broccoli.
 Or eggplant.
 Does that mean you never will?
 No—unless you never try them again.
 Even children—the most notorious of picky eaters—can move from “hate” to “like” after trying a food 10 to 15 times.
 And experts say we can develop new food preferences even into old age.
-For both kids and adults, it’s often a matter of how a disliked food is prepared (you’ve probably noticed the craze for Brussels sprouts and kale these days).
+For both kids and adults, it’s often a matter of how a disliked food is prepared; you’ve probably noticed the craze for Brussels sprouts and kale these days.

-More restaurant chefs—including those at Canyon Ranch—are paying attention to veggies and preparing them in interesting ways that might make them more palatable to you.
+More restaurant chefs—including those at Canyon Ranch—are paying attention to veggies and preparing them in interesting ways that might delight you.
 At home, learning to appreciate vegetables could be as easy as roasting or grilling them, methods that, unlike boiling or steaming, bring out flavor and maintain some of veggies’ appealing crunch.

-There are numerous benefits to eating more mindfully—from noticing when we feel full (so we stop while we’re ahead) and learning more about what flavors we enjoy to taking a break from the stresses of the day and having a sense of gratitude for our food and our lives.
-To practice mindfulness at mealtime, you might start by turning off the TV and other distractions and perhaps saying grace or giving thanks for the food.
+There are many benefits to eating mindfully—from noticing when you feel full (so you stop while you’re ahead) to taking a break from the stresses of the day and having a sense of gratitude for our food and our lives.
+To practice mindfulness at mealtime, you might start by turning off the TV and other distractions and perhaps giving thanks for the food.
 A slower pace will also give you time to consider your hunger.